Algorithmic aspects of arithmetical structures: Arithmetical Structures on non-negative matrices

-It is not difficult to check that $M$ is a quasi non-singular $M$-matrix.
-However, $M$ is not an $M$-matrix because its determinant is equal to $-4$.
-On the other hand

-is an almost non-singular $M$-matrix with determinant equal to zero.
-Thus, by Theorem 2.9, we have that $N+D$ is a non-singular $M$-matrix for any positive diagonal matrix $D$. \end{Example}
+Note that a quasi (non-singular) $M$-matrices are not necessarily $M$-matrices.
+Moreover, the main difference between almost (non-singular) $M$-matrices and quasi (non-singular) $M$-matrices is that the determinant of the latter can be negative.
+In other words, $M$ is a quasi (non-singular) $M$-matrix of size $n$ if all of its sub-matrices of size $n-1$ are (non-singular) $M$-matrices.
 Quasi $M$-matrices are close to be quasi non-singular $M$-matrices in a similar way that $M$-matrices are from being non-singular $M$-matrices.
 Thus the next result can be seen as a generalization of~\cite[Lemma 4.1, Section 6]{berman1994nonnegative}.